maxschommer/sw_candidate_proj1/README.md

 3. Detect welder on/off events
 4. Detect motion stopping

-Optional: If you feel like as super star you can work on any of the following as well:
+Optional: If you feel like a super star you can work on any of the following as well:
 1. Detect spatter
 2. Inclination of the weld path (in frame)
 3. Length of the wire between tip and weld pool